Whether it’s sparkling, red, or white wine, there’s no better time than the festive holidays to pick your wine first and then create the menu

 When the weather is chill and the nights are long, start your main course with a red wine.

 If it’s time for that massive, dark fruit and chocolate-soaked, tannic Cabernet Sauvignon more akin to a black hole stuffed under the cork than anyone should be comfortable with, the call must be for a big, rich, fatty steak tamed over fire.
 Think Porterhouse or ribeye, grilled and finished with olive oil and a pinch of Maldon sea salt.
-All those dark berries, chocolate, and tannin from the Cabernet will rush to meet (meat puns, woo!) the fats from the steak and wrap your face in warm, velvety wonder.
+All those dark berries, chocolate, and tannin from a small producer Cabernet will rush to meet (meat puns, woo!) the fats from the steak and wrap your face in warm, velvety wonder.
 Not to interrupt the reverie, a Cabernet dominant blend is also an option.
 (Why would you if you’ve got a Cabernet that can do this?)

 That same Cabernet will still be going strong when a bittersweet chocolate dessert is needed.

-Like many wines, Syrah has different characters depending on the vineyard and climate.
+Like many craft made wines, Syrah has different characters depending on the vineyard and climate.
 From black fruits, tobacco, and smoke to brambly fruits and spice with less acid and tannin than Cabernet Sauvignon, Syrah is the wine that can make many people happy at your table.
 Grilled burgers, beef ribs, lamb, roasted pork, and rich salmon favor a spot next to Syrah.
 Remember that cooler climate Syrah from places like Washington will have lighter black fruits, with tobacco and often a meaty character that won’t overpower a dish like lamb.
 Warmer areas like California give Syrah more fruits and spice character with hints of tobacco and will complement roasted pork nicely.

 Pinot Noir is a great food wine; maybe it should be considered half food and half wine, like some wine minotaur.
 With fruity red and dark berries, spices, earth and mushrooms, bold acidity, and often a heap of tannin, the possibilities are endless when Pinot Noir is at square one.
 Full-flavored beef tenderloin, beef bourguignon, roasted pork, roasted lamb, roasted herbed poultry, roasted mushrooms and potatoes, and even roasted (!) salmon create unforgettable dinner magic.